Cultural Presentations

 Click here for the video Metis Youth Express Yourself!

-This is a virtual museum that includes information on Metis people in Canada.
+This is a link to Gabriel DuMont Institute that includes information on Metis people in Canada.

 The presenter will introduce Inuit sculptures to the class through the use of Inuit stories.

 Photos of Inuit sculptures will be shown and students will be asked to imagine the story that inspired the carving.
 The presenter will then lead the students through a variety of sculpting steps to create their own version of an Inuit sculpture.
-Once the sculptures have been created they need to bake for 20 minutes.
-During baking, the presenter will not be in the classroom.
+Once the sculptures have been created they will need to bake for at least 30 minutes.
+Please note, during the baking the sculptures cannot be left unattended.
 Time permitting; students may have time to write and share stories that they have created.

 Classroom Preparation: